-Where L, W, and T represent the physical area of the trace, i.e., height, width, and length. ΡCB represents the resistivity of the material, and α represents the temperature coefficient of the copper.
-But all of this calculation can only determine a close enough approximate value.
+L, W, and T represent the physical area of the trace, i.e., height, width, and length. ΡCB represents the material's resistivity, and α represents the temperature coefficient of the copper.
+But all of these calculations can only determine a close enough approximate value.
 The physical cost after production will vary slightly.

 2. PCB Trace Resistance Calculator-How do you Calculate Trace Resistance?

 Specific formulas printed circuit boards all share in common to operate on a base level.
-If any part of this formula is wrong, there is not even any tracking resistance.
-One widespread mistake people make when it comes to detecting PCB trace resistance is that they have no idea how to calculate it.
+If any part of this formula is wrong, there is no tracking resistance.
+One widespread mistake people make when detecting PCB trace resistance is that they have no idea how to calculate it.

 2.1 Visualizing the Printed Circuit Board